Skip to Content

 Define command-line options

-You should define the available options and export them by default as a single object.
-Below is an example.
-In the documentation, you will learn about the different option types and their attributes.
+Here we define the available options and export them by default as a single object:

 cli.options.ts